In 2016, we stayed at over 25 different Airbnb apartments.

 We hope that with our tips any of you who may be on the fence about Airbnb to take the leap and try it (we’re looking at you, mom and dad!).

 Our experiences have been positive across the board.
 When’s the last time you stayed in 25 hotel rooms with favorable experiences each and every time?
 We love the value of the service, and we often come away thinking smugly to ourselves that we just snagged a beautifully appointed space, belonging to a friendly host, often in the coolest neighborhood of a city.

 Stick to our Airbnb tips, and get even more out of your next travel experience!

 Want a $31 travel credit for your first stay at an Airbnb?
 Follow this link to book your Airbnb!
-And if you want even more information, including perhaps listing your own place on Airbnb, then check out this guide!
+And if you want even more information, including perhaps some Airbnb tips for hosts or an Airbnb hosting checklist, then check out this guide!